MosheBerman/MBCalendarKit/README.md

 `CKCalendarEvent` is a simple data structure class which holds a title, a date, and an info dictionary.
 The calendar view will display automatically display `CKCalendarEvent` objects as passed to it by its data sourcee.
 If you have custom information that you want to show in a detail view, you can attach it to the event's `info` property.

 As of MBCalendarKit 2.1.0, there's a `color` property as well.
 Setting it will cause the cell to display a colored "tag" in the cell.
 This feature should be considered experimental for now.

+Day of the Week:
+---
+Version 2.2.0 adds support for the `firstWeekday` property of NSCalendar.
+If the `currentCalendar` (or whichever you set) has some day other than Sunday set as the first day of the week, the calendar view will respect that.

 License:
 ========